probabl-ai/skore/docs/design/0006-use-merge-queue-in-ci.md

 will be marked as required.
 Thus, they must combine the results of backend linting, backend testing, PR title linting, documentation building etc.

-Please note that a previous experience (before forks) with a master "ci-all-green" can't be reproduced: the chain `workflow -> workflow_call -> workflow_run` is not triggered.
+Additionally, the CI setup we had before managing forks, with a master "ci-all-green" workflow, will not work with merge queues: the chain `workflow -> workflow_call -> workflow_run` is not triggered.

 ## More Information